-The installation is the second part of a trilogy, Trinity of Life, based around iconic photographs.
+This installation is the second part of a trilogy, Trinity of Life, based around iconic photographs.
 The first, The Sound of Silence, featuring an image by Kevin Carter, was exhibited at the Nederlands Fotomuseum in 2013.

-Jaar was also invited to create an exhibition showing Wessing’s work photographed following the coup d’etat that took place in Chile during 1973.
+Jaar was also invited to create an exhibition showing Wessing’s work photographed following the coup d’etat that took place in Chile in 1973.
 Led by General Pinochet, the coup deposed Salvador Allende, Chile’s President.